allenmcasey/serialization-tests/flatbuffers/README.md

 The average time to create and serialize the test object was approximately 12 ms.<br/>
 The average time to deserialize the test object was <1 ms.<br/>
 The size of a serialized object is 228 bytes (this doesn't include the map structure that the other libraries were tested with).

-### Other Notes ###
-FlatBuffers doesn't natively support map structures.
-They can still be serialized, but it is more difficult to accomplish than with the other two libraries.